NCSU-Libraries/dsci/README.md

 ## Wait, What, Solr?
 Don't I need a System Administrator to Set That Up?

 Probably, if you want to do things in production.
 But this is aimed at *D*ead *S*implicity, and I am willing to cut a few corners in pursuit of that goal.
 So here's all you may need to do:

 1. Download [Apache Solr]([https://lucene.apache.org/solr/)
 2. Unpack Solr
-3. Start Solr in "Cloud" mode
+3. Start Solr in "Cloud" mode:

     $ cd $SOLR_DIR
     $ bin/solr -c start

 4. Build and run the application

     $ cd /path/where/you/cloned/this/respository/at
     $ ./gradlew shadowJar # or ./gradlew.bat on Windows
     $ java -jar  build/libs/dsci.jar -c marc/*.xml